-Oregon is currently served with passenger train service by the daily Amtrak Coast Starlight, which runs between Seattle and Los Angeles, and by two state-sponsored round-trip Amtrak Cascades trains between Eugene and Portland that also connect to Seattle and Vancouver, B.C.
-The state contracts with Amtrak for operation of the two Amtrak Cascades trains.
+Oregon is currently served with passenger train service by the daily Amtrak Coast Starlight that runs between Seattle and Los Angeles, and by two state-sponsored round-trip Amtrak Cascades trains between Eugene and Portland that operate as part of a greater Eugene-Vancouver, B.C.
+Cascades corridor service.
+The ODOT contracts with Amtrak for operation of the two Amtrak Cascades trains south of Portland.

 The state also contracts with Oregon bus companies to operate Amtrak Thruway buses to supplement the train service.
-The program includes routes connecting points in Central, Eastern, and Coastal Oregon with the Amtrak train stops in the valley.
-It also includes two daily round trips between the Portland and Eugene Amtrak stations via Salem and Albany, connecting with other trains at Portland.
+The program includes routes connecting points in central, eastern, and north coast Oregon with Amtrak train stops in the valley.
+It also includes two daily Thruway round trips between the Portland and Eugene Amtrak stations via Salem and Albany, connecting with other trains at Portland.
+A third Portland-Eugene round trip will begin test marketing in May 2008.
+The Thruway buses are designed to offer riders more arrival and departure choices while making travel plans.

-Oregon lost Amtrak Pioneer service to Eastern Oregon and Boise in 1997.
+Oregon lost Amtrak Pioneer service to Eastern

+Oregon and Boise in 1997.
 Amtrak's Empire Builder still serves a section of the Washington side of the Columbia River from Vancouver to Pasco, and then on to Spokane and Chicago.

-The Vancouver, B.C.-to-Eugene rail corridor is one of eleven federally designated high speed rail corridors.
-"High speed" refers to speeds of 125 mph or more, though top speeds on the line today are 79 mph.
-The locomotives and Talgo cars in operation today are designed to handle the higher speeds, but the track system is not.
-The strategy to reduce run time between Eugene and Portland involves incrementally addressing bottlenecks along the corridor.
+The Vancouver, B.C.-to-Eugene rail corridor is 1 of 11 federally designated high speed rail corridors.
+The Federal Rail Administration defines "high speed" as capable of speeds of 125 miles per hour or more, though top speeds on the line today are 79 miles per hour.
+The locomotives and Talgo cars in operation today are designed to run at higher speeds, but the current track and signal system is not.
+The strategy to reduce run time between Eugene and Portland involves incrementally addressing bottlenecks and, where feasible, making improvements to increase passenger speeds up to 79 miles per hour.

-Amtrak trains operate principally on UP mainline in Oregon.
-Using federal funds, the state completed major track improvements north of Union Station in Portland and a project using federal, UP, and Amtrak funds in southeast Portland.
+Amtrak trains operate over UP mainline between the Portland Union Station and Eugene, and over BNSF Railway between Portland and Vancouver, B.C.
+Using federal funds, the state completed major track improvements north of Union Station in Portland.
+A project using federal, UP, and Amtrak funds was used for improvements in southeast Portland.
 These projects helped improve schedule performance and allowed addition of a new Amtrak Cascades stop in Oregon City in April 2004 without adding more run time.
-To mitigate the impact on the freight system from the second Amtrak Cascades train, Oregon pledged \$15 million to create new capacity between Eugene and Portland.
-In 2005, UP completed a new signalized running track through Portland's Albina yard to improve schedule performance for the Amtrak Cascades service.
-Approximately \$4.5 million of the state commitment remains to be invested in the corridor.
+To mitigate impact on the freight system from the second Amtrak Cascades train, Oregon pledged \$15 million to create new capacity between Eugene and Portland.
+In 2005, UP completed a new signalized running track through Portland's Albina yard to alleviate freight train interference at a key junction in East Portland.
+The remainder of the state's commitment, approximately \$4.5 million, is being spent in 2008 for a new 2.5-mile siding at Eugene Yard and replacing 5.87 miles of automatic block signals at Eugene with a more modern Centralized Traffic Control system.
+Congress passed the Passenger Rail Investment and Improvement Act of 2007 that passenger rail proponents hope will evolve into a major federal/state funding partnership for meeting capital needs for state-supported passenger services such as the Cascades.